Cost Effective | Safe | Natural | Lasting

-Lonestar Minerals has developed its own “formula” for pond liner, using sodium bentonite as the only ingredient.
+Lonestar Minerals is a bentonite wholesaler.
+Over time, it has developed its own “formula” for pond liner, using sodium bentonite as the only ingredient.
 Our Bentonite Pond Liner Mix Mesh is unique and has been developed using our 50+ years of experience in the field.
 We are involved in mining our bentonite to milling and delivering a selected type and quality bentonite for your industry and application.

 The mix of bentonite particles and granular bentonite allows us to take advantage of the properties of both grain sizes, helping reduce the amount of bentonite required per square foot* (*compared to other sources of bentonite clay for ponds).